-In Colombia, Guatemala, Mexico, Honduras and Nepal women defenders face additional pressure and discrimination because of their gender and because they challenge entrenched discrimination and accepted norms of behaviour.
+In Colombia, Guatemala, Mexico, Honduras and Kenya women defenders face additional pressure and discrimination because of their gender and because they challenge entrenched discrimination and accepted norms of behaviour.
 Indigenous women and women from rural areas are among those most at risk.
 Almost half the human rights defenders PBI accompanies are women.

 PBI is a member of the Women Human Rights Defenders International Coalition

 PBI also contributed to the G8 Declaration on Sexual Violence in Conflict (2013)

 Watch a video - Women human rights defenders receive threats

 Read a 2015 report on WHRDs in Mexico: